calamoni/NICE-Challenges/A Wordpress Journey From Dev to Prod [NG].md

 We will then need to start this service using `sudo systemctl start httpd`.

-Great, we installed a web server!
+Great, we installed a web server! // Commands used: `uname -a`, `sudo yum install httpd`, `sudo systemctl start httpd`

 # Part 2: